-The Company sponsors the Employees' Capital Accumulation Plan, or ECAP, which is a qualified defined contribution plan that covers eligible U.S. and international employees.
-ECAP provides for distributions, subject to certain vesting provisions, to participants by reason of retirement, death, disability, or termination of employment.
-Effective April 1, 2014, the Company transitioned from a discretionary employer contribution to an annual matching contribution of up to 6% of eligible annual income as determined by the Internal Revenue Code for the ECAP.
-Total expense recognized under ECAP was \$36.9 million and \$32.6 million for the three months ended June 30, 2019 and 2018, respectively.
-The Company-paid contributions were \$19.9 million and \$17.5 million for the three months ended June 30, 2019 and 2018, respectively.
+The Company sponsors the Employees' Capital Accumulation Plan, or ECAP, which is a qualified defined contribution plan that covers eligible U.S. and certain international employees.
+ECAP provides for distributions to participants by reason of retirement, death, disability, or termination of employment.
+The Company provides an annual matching contribution of up to 6% of eligible annual compensation.
+Total expense recognized under ECAP was \$41.1 million and \$36.9 million for the three months ended June 30, 2020 and 2019, respectively.
+The Company-paid contributions were \$23.2 million and \$19.9 million for the three months ended June 30, 2020 and 2019, respectively.